allen-garvey/dithermark/README.md

 * Type `make` to compile the project
 * (If you run into any errors at this point, first check that you have all the needed dependencies for the project.
 Then type `make clean`, `make install`, and `make` again, and see if that fixes your problem).
 * Type `npm start` to start a local development server, after which you should be able to view the site at [localhost:3000](http://localhost:3000)

+## Setting up Unsplash random images

+* Copy `inc/unsplash-api-secret-example.json` by running `cp inc/unsplash-api-secret-example.json inc/unsplash-api-secret.json` and replace `YOUR_ACCESS_KEY_HERE` with your Unsplash API access key
+* Run `make unsplash_api` to generate a json file with random images from Unsplash

 ## Creating release build